-The reason why operating system cannot work without BIOS is because the former resides on hard disk or a removable disk.
-It is the BIOS that loads the drivers of the hard disks and removable disk drives, so that they are functional.
-It then loads the primary portions of the operating system such as the MBR, GPT, FAT, etc, into memory, so that the operating system can continue loading itself.
+The reason why the operating system cannot work without BIOS is because the former resides on hard disk or a removable disk.
+It is the BIOS that loads the drivers for the hard disks and removable disk drives so that they are functional.
+It then loads the primary portions of the operating system such as the MBR, GPT, FAT, etc., into memory, so that the operating system can continue loading itself.

 Making Changes to BIOS